ietf-wg-mimi/mimi-room-policy/draft-ietf-mimi-room-policy.md

 In this example room policy, Alice from organization A is a super admin.
 There are per organization user and admin roles for orgs A, B, and C.
 Organizational admins can only move users to and from their org user role, their org admin role, the no_role; and can ban (but not unban) their own org users.
-The non-host orgs do not have the `canChangeOwnRole` and `canAddSelf`, and are limited to 3 admins per org.
+The non-host orgs do not have the `canChangeOwnRole` and `canJoinIfPreauthorized`, and are limited to 3 admins per org.

 - no_role
    - role_index = 0